matheusfrancisco/matheusfrancisco.github.io/posts/links-watching-reading-from-december.md

 Title: My December dumps.
-Studyin in Public stuffs I did, read or watched this month.
+Studying in Public stuffs I did, read or watched this month.
 Date: 2023-12-27
 Tags: #blog, #[[Links to Read or Watch]]
 author: matheusfrancisco